 Missouri Population 2017

 Missouri is relatively sparsely populated, but not remarkably so.
 Its total land mass measures 69,704 square miles and for every square mile of land, there is an average of 87.1 people.
 This makes Missouri the 28th most densely populated state in the country, despite being 18th in terms of population and 21st in terms of land area.
-Its estimated population in 2016 of 6,083,672 is just a moderate increase from 2010, when it was confirmed at 5.98 million.
+Its estimated population in 2017 of 6.11 million is just a moderate increase from 2010, when it was confirmed at 5.98 million.

 The four largest cities in the state are St. Louis (315,685), Kansas City (475,378), Springfield (166,810) and Columbia (119,108), while the capital itself is Jefferson City.
 Most of the state's counties have a population density between 1 and 100 people per square mile, although the large urban areas have a population density that reaches over 5,000 people per square mile.
 Missouri does have a higher rural population than most of the country, with approximately one-third of Missourians living in a rural area.